corpusops/setups.drupal/README.md

 ```

 ### Clone the project
-- Note the **--recursive** switch; if you follow the next commands, you can then skip this step on the next docs.
+- Note the **--recursive** switch; if you follow the next commands, you can then skip this step on the next docss.

     ```sh
     git clone --recursive $A_GIT_URL $COPS_CWD